pyk18/single-neuron-decision-boundry/README.md

 ### Buttons
 - __Button1:__ Train.
-Clicking this button should adjust the weights and bias for 100 steps using the learning rule.
-Wnew =Wold+ epT  where  e = t – a
+Clicking this button should adjust the weights and bias for 100 steps using the learning rule. `Wnew =Wold + epT`  where  `e = t – a`
 - __Button 2:__ Create random data.
-Assuming that there are only two possible target values 1 and -1 (two classes), this button should create 4 random data points (two points for each class).
-The range of data points should be from -10 to 10 for both dimensions.
+Assuming that there are only two possible target values `1 and -1 (two classes)`, this button should create 4 random data points (two points for each class).
+The range of data points should be from `-10 to 10` for both dimensions.

 ## Drop Down Selection.
-- The drop down box should allow the user to select between three transfer functions (Symmetrical Hard limit, Hyperbolic Tangent, and Linear)
+- The drop down box should allow the user to select between three transfer functions `(Symmetrical Hard limit, Hyperbolic Tangent, and Linear)`

 ### Notes: